fpgaprince/rtd/docs/source/fundamentals.rst

 As problems became more complex/demanding and the urgency to solve them became imperative/decisive/paramount, we needed better methods and precision.

 What started out as analog, was no longer adequate.
-Thus the catalyst for Digital Electronics.
+Thus the motivation, push/effort/drive for/towards digital techniques and electronics.